robfatland/reorganiseduponthefloor/git/README.md

 > bit hard to find.
 Chapter 5 I believe.

+# Markdown

-## 1. Markdown
+## 1. Intro

 GitHub supports markdown format: When a github file with extension `.md` is opened in Chrome (say) the view reflects the rules of "markdown" as a formatting protocol.
-This includes a "default" file at the top of the repo called `README.md`.
-You might create a repo under your user account called **`howto`** which contains your notes for important / commonly used procedures.
-That repo need not have any Python or java or whatever; it might be entirely markdown.
+Commonly repos have a "default" markdown file called `README.md`.

+You have the option to create a repo under your user account called **`howto`** which contains your version of these notes and so on; maybe it saves you some look-up time.
+Documentation repos might be entirely markdown.

+What can markdown do?
+Well it supports several different types of formatting.

-Common markdown formatting includes....
+Common markdown formatting includes ***headers***:

 # Major Heading